 Welcome!
-Whether you’re a luxury, mid-range or budget traveler, we strive for readers to have the most amazing trips and get the best value for your money.
-So among our itineraries, we also share many travel hacks.
-You can also check out our Resources Page, with links to some of our favorite sites and ways that can help save you thousands of dollars on flights and hotels each year!
+Whether you’re a luxury, mid-range or budget traveler, we strive for you to have the most amazing trips and get the best value for your money.
+Among our great itineraries, we also share many travel hacks.
+You can also check out our Resources Page, with links to great ways that can help save you thousands of dollars on flights and hotels each year!

 We cover hidden gem destinations off the tourist trail, in addition to the world’s most popular places.
 Whether you’re new to traveling or a seasoned explorer, you will find useful information based on 6 years living in Europe and over 23 years experience traveling around the world!

 Alex took his first solo overseas trip to Paris in 1998 at age 19.
-Bell took her first trip out of Australia to Europe at age 21 solo, on the trip we met on.
+Bell took her first trip out of Australia to Europe at age 21 solo, on the trip we met!
 When we first met in Bruges we had a day there, and happened to both be heading to Amsterdam for another overlapping day.
 Three of our favorite films are the Before trilogy – Before Sunrise, Before Sunset and Before Midnight, starring Ethan Hawke and Julie Delpy.
 Guess why? 🙂 The below photo of us is in front of St. Stephens Cathedral in Vienna during a 2021 Danube River cruise aboard Emerald Cruises.

 These days, our travels tend to focus on mid-range to luxury, but we also believe travel should be accessible to as many people as possible.
 The fun hostel where we first met in Brugge only cost €10 per night to stay during our backpacker days.
 So we know firsthand that you can have a lot of fun on a shoe string budget!
-We encourage young people to see the world however they can.
-And we’re proud that our story has inspired so many – including others to launch their own couples travel blogs!
+We encourage young people to experience and learn from the world however they can.

-Wanderlust Marriage – A love of traveling the world with your partner in life.
+We’ve defined Wanderlust Marriage as “a love of traveling the world with your partner in life.”